-An employee awareness survey, which includes items on harassment, is carried out to understand the current status and improve initiatives.
-A Compliance Hotline has also been put in place as an internal reporting system both inside the company and at the third-party organization.
-We are working to discover issues as early as possible by building an environment with women representatives who are easy to consult with at the contact point for reports in Japan to receive reports about harassment or labor issues that go against our Code of Business Ethics principles.
+An employee awareness survey, which includes questions on harassment, is carried out to understand the current status and improve current initiatives.
+A Compliance Hotline is also put in place as a reporting system covering both inside and outside the company.
+We strive to find and solve issues as early as possible by allocating women staff on our Compliance Hotline, therefore making it easier for employees to share their concerns on harassment or other labor issues that go against our Code of Business Ethics principles.

 Preventing Sexual Harassment through Raising Awareness

-Suntory Group has made Sexual Harassment Prevention Manual and raises awareness among the employees through the Intranet in Japan.
-Reminders about the prohibition of sexual harassment are continuously made through new manger training and e-learning.
+Suntory Group has made a Sexual Harassment Prevention Manual and raises awareness among employees through the Intranet in Japan.
+Reminders about the prohibition of sexual harassment are continuously made through new manager training and e-learning.

-We will do everything in our power to eliminate the use of strong words backed by position or difference in rank among the employees.
-Suntory has introduced new manager training and e-learning about power harassment as it strives to provide the correct understanding and raise awareness of these issues.
+We strive to eliminate the use of strong words backed by hierarchical position or difference in rank among the employees.
+Suntory has introduced new manager training and e-learning about harassment as it strives to provide the correct understanding and raise awareness of these issues.

 Initiatives to Improve Awareness of employees

-We carry out awareness and educational activities to improve awareness about human rights, and build a corporate culture that respects human rights throughout the entire organization.
+We carry out awareness and educational activities to improve awareness about human rights within the Suntory Group and build a corporate culture that respects human rights.

 Broadening Human Rights Lectures with Human Rights for a Healthy Workplace theme

-The Suntory Group is holding human rights lectures and seminars at a departmental level in addition to conducting stratified human rights training for new managers, new employees, and other staff in Japan.
+The Suntory Group is holding human rights lectures and seminars at a departmental level in addition to conducting human rights training for new managers, new employees, and other staff in Japan.
 A human rights lecture entitled "Population Trends, Artificial Intelligence, and Corporate Management; From a Human Rights Perspective" was held in 2016.
-This was a great opportunity to think about living with ethics from a human rights perspective with the rise of social issues due to shifts in the population and the evolution of artificial intelligence.
-Furthermore, we held seminars at sales offices throughout Japan to show a DVD of the lecture.
+This was a great opportunity to think about understanding ethics from a human rights perspective with the rise of social issues due to shifts in the population and the evolution of artificial intelligence.
+We also held seminars at sales offices throughout Japan, including contents such as show a DVD lecture.

 Introduction of e-Learning Course on Harassment Prevention

 Suntory Group introduced e-learning course on harassment prevention for graduate and mid-career employees who join the company as part of our onboarding education program, implemented every year in Japan to drive the basic understanding of harassment issues.
-In 2017, we held e-learning about harassment prevention that incorporates information about LGBT for all of the employees at the Suntory Group in Japan.
+In 2019, we held e-learning about harassment prevention for all of the employees at the Suntory Group in Japan.

-From 2012, the Suntory Group started to conduct supply chain CSR initiatives questionnaires targeting major business partners of the Purchasing Department (Raw Material) and the Packaging Material Development Department.
-These questionnaires are evaluating the potential social risks in the supply chain by focusing on the respect of human rights as well as considerations toward the work environment and occupational safety.
-We examine not only our existing suppliers to identify those that are at high risk, but assess potential new suppliers before we start business relationships.
+The Suntory Group conducts sustainable procurement questionnaires targeting major business partners of the Raw Material Department, Packaging Material Department, and Logistics Department.
+These questionnaires evaluate the potential social risks in the supply chain by focusing on the respect of human rights as well as considerations toward the work environment and occupational safety.
+We examine not only our existing suppliers to identify those that are at high risk, but also assess potential new suppliers before we start business relationships.